 Change of Status

-At any point in the program, the student may terminate plans for a dual degree and continue toward a single degree at either school.
-The student must then satisfy the normal requirements of the school elected, which may include credit for some of the work done in the other school, as determined by the appropriate officials of the school in question.
+At any point in the program, the student may terminate plans for the dual degree program and continue towards a single degree at either school.
+The student then must satisfy the normal requirements of the school elected, which may include credits completed in the other school, as determined by the appropriate officials.

 Tuition and Fees

-During the first three years of the program, students will pay one full year of Darden School tuition (when enrolled in the full-time first-year curriculum at the Darden School) and two full years of Law School tuition.
-During the fourth and final year of the program, students will pay one semester of tuition to the Law School and one semester of tuition to the Darden School.
+During the first three years of the program, students will pay one full year of Darden School tuition (when enrolled in the full-time first-year curriculum at the Darden School) and two full years of School of Law tuition.
+During the fourth and final year of the program, students will pay one semester of tuition to the School of Law and one semester of tuition to the Darden School.

-The students are eligible to participate in the extracurricular activities of both schools to the extent that their time permits.
-Students should be particularly alert to the possibility of over-commitment, however.
+Students are eligible to participate in the extracurricular activities of both schools to the extent that time permits, but should be alert to the possibility of over-commitment.

-In the first two years of the joint J.D.-MBA program, while enrolled exclusively in either the School of Law or the Darden School, students are required to meet the grading standards of the school in which they are enrolled.
-In the final two years, when enrolled in both schools, students are required to meet the session and cumulative grading standards of each school independently to remain in good standing.
+In the first two years of the dual degree program, while enrolled exclusively in either the School of Law or the Darden School, students are required to meet the grading standards of the school in which they are enrolled.
+In the final two years, when concurrently enrolled in course work at both schools, students are required to meet the grading standards of each school independently to remain in good standing.
 Each school retains the right to drop students from its degree program following its usual academic standards and procedures.
 Course grades will be recorded on the student’s transcript in accordance with the grading system in effect at the school in which the course is offered.

-FOR MORE INFORMATION Contact Law School faculty advisor Professor George Geis.
+FOR MORE INFORMATION Contact the Law School faculty advisor, Professor George Geis.